What Is Vibe Coding? The AI Trend Letting Non-Developers Build Real Apps

 What's Changed in 2026

-The difference now is twofold: speed and accessibility.
-As recently as late 2025, AI coding assistants were "useful but halting and clumsy," according to the New York Times.
+The difference now is speed and accessibility.
+As recently as late 2025, AI coding assistants were useful but halting and clumsy.
 By early 2026, that changed dramatically.

 This isn't just for experienced developers anymore.
 Tools like Lovable and Base44 target non-technical users directly, while Cursor and Replit serve as bridges for those with some technical background but no formal programming training.